xAIM-crypto/xAIM-PTCE/README.md

 - Development of a more sophisticated Bayesian inference layer for refinement
 - Implementation of an adaptive confidence threshold for discussion triggering
 - Enhanced visualization of the decision-making process for transparency

+## Getting Started

+For detailed instructions on how to set up, run, and test the PTCE implementation, please refer to the [HOW_IT_WORKS.md](HOW_IT_WORKS.md) file.
+This guide provides step-by-step instructions for:

+- Setting up the development environment
+- Configuring the necessary API keys
+- Running the database migrations
+- Testing the API endpoints
+- Troubleshooting common issues

 ---